FahdSeddik/FeedForward-NeuralNetwork-from-scratch/README.md

 # Feed-Forward Neural Network from scratch
 This is a FeedForward Neural Network with back-propagation written in C++ with no external libraries.
 The aim for this project was to create a simple version of TensorFlow's Keras sequential neural network from scratch in C++.
+As a challenge, I did not refer to any of TF's source code or implementation.

 ## Classes